-Idaho Fish and Game tests mule deer and white-tailed deer for Chronic Wasting Disease every year.
-By collecting lymph node samples from your harvested deer, you help increase the number of deer tested in Idaho for CWD.
+Idaho Fish and Game tests deer, elk, and moose for Chronic Wasting Disease every year.
+By collecting lymph node samples from your harvested animal, you help increase the number of deer tested in Idaho for CWD.

 How to Collect a Sample

 After harvesting a deer, follow these instructions to collect lymph nodes near the jaw of the animal.

 Please take the time to age your deer or elk as a yearling or adult.
 Our sampling focus is on adults and yearlings.

 - Fill out the label on the sample bag using a ballpoint pen to prevent smearing.
 Write legibly so we can ensure accurate information for your sample.
 Your name, tag number, deer species, animal age, and harvest location are all extremely important in order for us to use your sample.

 - Find the small card with a barcode sticker in the kit bag.
 KEEP THIS NUMBER in order to check your sample results online.